bhowland/PetProjectWOW/README.md

 * This will be your team that you like to use.
 (Maybe a place you can also put a strategy you like use).
 * Maybe use jQuery for this, Drag and drop option.
 * Have a site default team and strategy for every trainer (Pandaria, Draenor trainers at the start).
+* There is somthing wrong with the maven/spring and at this time I need to figure this out before building further.